10 Tips to Help Your Pet Have an Amazing Holiday Break

 Holidays offer a great opportunity to spend quality time with family and friends – and that includes pets!
 It’s important to remember, however, that the kind of fun humans enjoy at Christmas and New Year might not be so much fun for the pet you live with.

-With a bit of care and consideration, though, you can make sure the holidays are loads of fun for your pets too.
-These ten top tips for keeping pets happy during the holidays will set you on the right track.
+With a bit of care and consideration, though, you can make sure the holidays are great fun for your pets too.
+These ten top tips for keeping pets happy at Christmas will set you on the right track.

 If possible, cages should be placed in a quieter part of the house if there is a party taking place in the main room.
 If the cage can’t be moved – if it’s built in, for example, or simply too large to relocate – you’ll have to take that into consideration, making sure the noise isn’t too excessive for your pet.

 The biggest bang comes from fireworks.
 No pet enjoys explosions, and some simply head for a safe corner and sit it out.
 Many cats and dogs, however, become genuinely terrified by the noise, and in extreme cases they may need to be sedated.
 Unless your pet is a new one, you will know how they react to fireworks, and will be able to take appropriate precautions.
 If you are the owner of a very nervous cat or dog, or if you have chickens or other pet animals in the garden, don’t turn your garden into a firework and bonfire display site!